aardappel/lobster/docs/source/implementation.md

 These must be (including correct paths):

 -   `default.lpak`.
-This is the Lobster pakfile file you obtain from compiling your program with the `--pak` option, it includes:
+This is the Lobster pakfile file you obtain from compiling your program with `--rpak` for JIT execution, or `--pak` for an AOT build.

-    -   The bytecode.
+    It includes:

+    -   With `--rpak`, the generated C code, including the VM metadata tables.
+        AOT builds embed the code and metadata in the executable instead.

     -   `data/shaders/default.materials` (these are the minimum shader definitions needed for to render anything, and is implicitly loaded by `gl.window`).